 One common example is for the founder of a company to move to another state before selling stock in their company.
 The stock may be for a NY company, vested while they were a NY resident, and held for many years while they lived in NY, but if they legitimately now live in an income-tax free state they may be eligible to pay $0 state income tax on that capital gain.

 Residency to an auditor is much more than just where you reside, and there are tons of things you must do in order to be eligible.
 There are a lot of complex rules about this so you should definitely consult a tax professional.
-A common guideline is that you should leave your state in the tax year preceding any transaction, and be well over the minimum 183 day requirement.
+A lot of it is about severing ties with your previous state (real estate, vehicles, voting, bank accounts, safe deposit boxes, private club memberships, doctors, lawyers, accountants, fishing licenses, etc), not just establishing ties to your new home.
+At a minimum, you will want to flee your state in the tax year preceding any transaction, and be well over the minimum 183 day requirement.

 The US is one of the only countries that taxes your income worldwide, so living abroad will not reduce your taxes.
 The only exception is that if you live abroad, then the first ~$104k of your foreign income is tax-free as of 2018.
 Even if you have other citizenship and give up your US citizenship, you still have to pay a large exit tax, fill out a lot of paperwork, and pay a $2,500 filing fee.